 - Review the STEM Extension Materials Checklist and prepare all application materials to mail to USCIS.
 Please note – your application must be received by USCIS before your current OPT expires and within 60 days of the issuance of your new STEM OPT I-20.

 - Employment must be a minimum of 20 hours per week.

 - Employment must be directly related to your course of study.

-Student and employers must report to Office of International Affairs a change in any of the following via the I-983:
+Students and employers must report to the Office of International Affairs a change in any of the following via the I-983:

 - Employer name and address

 - Decrease in student's compensation

 - Reduction in hours worked to less than 20 hours a week

 - Employer's EIN

 Students are required to report to the Office of International Affairs within 10 days any change in the following: